European house borer

 Victorian importers and wholesalers should check with their suppliers as to whether consignments are sourced from a place where EHB has been detected.

-Any breach of certification requirements may result in a penalty of up to $24,500 (for a company) or up to $6,107 (for an individual).
+Any breach of entry or importation requirements applicable to EHB host material may result in a penalty of up to $9,913 (for an individual) or $49,566 (for a body corporate)

 Images courtesy of the WA Department of Agriculture and Food.